Jayson Tatum NBA Playoffs Player Props: Celtics vs. 76ers

 Jayson Tatum Insights vs. the 76ers

-- This season, Jayson Tatum has made 9.8 shots from the floor per game, which adds up to 21.0% of his team's total makes.
+- This season, Jayson Tatum has made 9.8 shots per game, which accounts for 21.0% of his team's total makes.

-- He's made 3.2 threes per game, or 18.3% of his team's makes from beyond the arc this season.
+- He's knocked down 3.2 threes per game, or 18.3% of his team's makes from beyond the arc this season.

-- Conceding 110.9 points per game, the 76ers are the third-ranked team in the league defensively.
+- Allowing 110.9 points per game, the 76ers are the third-ranked team in the league defensively.

-- On the boards, the 76ers are ranked second in the league, giving up 41.2 rebounds per game.
+- On the boards, the 76ers are second in the NBA, giving up 41.2 rebounds per contest.

-- The 76ers allow 24.2 assists per contest, sixth-ranked in the NBA.
+- The 76ers are the sixth-ranked team in the NBA, giving up 24.2 assists per game.

-- Looking at 3-pointers, the 76ers have given up 11.6 makes per contest, fifth in the league.
+- Conceding 11.6 made 3-pointers per game, the 76ers are the fifth-ranked squad in the league.

 Jayson Tatum vs. the 76ers